-How to help elderly parents with investments
+6 ways to help your aging parents with their investments

+The earlier you initiate the conversation about your parent’s investments, the better, says Brent Neiser, a certified financial planner and host of What’s Next With Money, a YouTube program.
 “It’s helpful to know about money matters in case you need to harvest resources for your loved one’s care,” Neiser says.

 Daughters and daughters-in-law are usually the prime movers in starting these conversations, says Carolyn Rosenblatt, an elder care attorney in San Rafael, California.

-“Because women are the caregivers and nurturers, they almost always initiate talks about financial matters,” says Rosenblatt, who also wrote “The Family Guide to Aging Parents: Answers to Your Legal, Financial, and Healthcare Questions.”
+“Because women are the caregivers and nurturers, they almost always initiate talks about financial matters,” says Rosenblatt, who wrote “The Family Guide to Aging Parents: Answers to Your Legal, Financial, and Healthcare Questions.”

-Leonard Raskin, CFP professional with consulting firm Raskin Global in Hunt Valley, Maryland, suggests holding the dialogue at the senior parent’s attorney’s office, doctor’s office or with a senior ombudsman present.
+“Find someone the elder trusts and respects to witness the conversation,” says Leonard Raskin, a certified financial planner and founder of consulting firm Raskin Global in Hunt Valley, Maryland.
+He suggests holding the dialogue at the senior parent’s attorney’s office, a doctor’s office or with a senior ombudsman present.

-- What investments do you have?
+- What investments do they have?

 - Where are those investments held?